Rishi22-Coding/Book_Hotel_FullStack/README.md

 # Hotel Booking Full Stack App -> MERN STACK

-- Technology Stack -> Javascript, React Library, React Context API, Axios Library, Node.JS, Express.JS, MongoDB, MongoDb Cloud.
+- Technology Stack -> Javascript, React Library, React Context API, Axios Library, Node.JS, Express.JS, MongoDB, MongoDb Cloud, Cookie-Parser, JWT.

 # Functionalities
+- Implemented "SALT" from "bycrypt.js" to create a password hash and store it to the databse.
+- Implemented "JWT" JSON Web Token in the middleware to Authenticate users.
+- Implemented "JWT" JSON Web Token in the middleware to Authorize, And if the user permit to do the data manipulation then user's can delete or modify data's.
+- Used Cookie-Parser to save the JWT in the cookies section.
+Cause everytime user loads the website, The cookie will be sent to the request.
+This helps us to keep track of user's action's.
+- Implemented Search functionality to filter out the hotels according to users preference.
 - Used React Context API to avoid Prop Drilling.
-- Used Unsplash API to get Images.
-- Implemented Search functionality to filter out the images according to users.
-- onPress Image to get original Image.
-- Created release version app.

 # How to run this project on your local system ?
 - Clone this Repo.